-- Kids’ Dream

-- Ms Chan C.Y.
-Eliza

-- Mr Ken Chan

-- Dr Cheung Chiu Hung, Fernando

-- Dr Kwok Ka Ki

-- Mrs Priscilla Lui

-- Mrs Mak Yau Mei Siu, Teresa
+Child Rights Coalition Asia (CRC Asia), Asia Region

+Cambodia NGO Committee on the Rights of the Child (NGOCRC), Cambodia

+Children’s Human Rights Foundation, Indonesia

+Mindanao Action Group for Children’s Rights and Protection (MAG-CRP), Philippines

+Human Rights Education Institute of Burma (HREIB), Myanmar

+United Against Child Trafficking (United ACT), Myanmar

+The Life Skills Development Foundation (TLSDF), Thailand

+Vietnam Association for the Protection of Children’s Rights (VAPCR), Vietnam

+Institute for Social Studies (ISS), Vietnam

+Southeast Asia Coalition to Stop the Use of Child Soldiers (SEASUCS), Asia Region

+Save the Children Sweden – Southeast Asia and Pacific Regional Office, Asia Region

+Study on Violence Against Children, Asia Region

 While we have people from the community in our working group, plus the necessary endorsement, .kids have mechanisms in place that ensure our accountability to the community.

 About DotKids Foundation

-The operating registry, DotKids Foundation, is a not-for-profit organization founded with the support of children rights organizations and a governance structure that openly invites children as well as children’s rights organizations to participate in the application and operation of the domain “.kids”.
+The operating registry, DotKids Foundation, is a not-for-profit organization founded as a consortium of children rights and children welfare organizations and a governance structure that openly invites the community members outlined in 20(a) to participate in the application and operation of the domain “.kids”.

-The initial working group will form the secretariat function of the Foundation and actively reach out to the community and invite children-right organizations to join the Foundation as members and form the Board of Councilors and Advisory Councils according to the following framework.

 Special Features of the Governance Structure and Operation:

-1. A membership consortium formed by children-right organizations and children-led groups
+1. A membership consortium formed by children rights and children welfare organizations, children-led groups and alliances

-2. Board Members formed by children-right organizations and professional individuals
+2. Board Members formed by children-right organizations, children rights experts, DOtKids Foundation executive(s) and professional individuals

 3. Advisory Councils formed by children right professionals, IT technology specialist and children-led groups